kriticodes2004/-Baseline-Spring-Boot-app-with-H2-JPA-REST-CRUD/README.md

 - else if input > threshold then assign transformed negative value
 - else assign original value

+Implement clean separation of concerns:
+- InitializeImputeRow
+- InitializeImputeSheetExtractor
+- InitializeImputeDefinition
+- InitializeImputeRowNormalizer
+- InitializeImputeEvaluator
+- InitializeImputeStage
+- helper/writer class for BTS/derived attribute assignment if useful

+Validation requirements:
+- validate source and target paths using the shared field catalog
+- preserve compatibility with Application, DecisionContext, and later stages
+- extend the domain/BOM model only as needed for stable BTS/derived-attribute storage

-Implementation requirements:
+Stage requirements:
-- keep extraction, normalization, Tachyon request construction, DRL validation, artifact persistence, runtime Drools evaluation, and stage integration as separate concerns
+- integrate Initialize & Impute into the intended fixed engine order
 - preserve existing Global Calcs, Knockout, and Error Scenarios behavior
-- integrate Initialize & Impute into the current fixed engine in the intended stage order
-- extend the domain/BOM model and shared field catalog as needed for BTS / derived attributes so later stages like Risk Tier Tables and Policy Tables can consume them cleanly
+- do not change the Knockout/Error Scenarios Tachyon + DRL flow

+Testing requirements:
+- add focused tests for extraction
-- add focused tests for extraction, normalization, representative imputation rows, DRL generation, runtime assignment behavior, and stage integration
+- add normalization tests for representative rows
+- add evaluator tests for:
+  - null/unavailable -> -1
+  - threshold transform
+  - copy-through case
+  - primary-applicant-only filtering
+- add stage integration tests
+- verify full suite still passes

+At the end provide:
+- files added
+- files updated
+- files reverted or no longer used for Initialize & Impute
+- assumptions made
-- at the end, clearly list files added/updated, assumptions made, and any ambiguous rows interpreted heuristically
+- any ambiguous sheet rows interpreted
-- For this stage, generate DRL that performs derived attribute assignment through a stable InitializeImputeActions / BtsAttributeActions helper API, not CreateError and not knockout decision actions.
+-  heuristically
+- For Initialize & Impute, keep all runtime behavior in Java evaluator/service logic so later debugging and payload-based validation are straightforward.